Athens Hadrian Library

 How to get there

-On foot: As the Library of Hadrian is located in a central area of Athens, it can be easily reached on foot from Syntagma, in less than 15 minutes.
+On foot: As the Library of Hadrian is located in a central area of Athens, it can be easily reached on foot from Syntagma Square in less than 15 minutes.

-By metro: The closest metro station is “Monastiraki” on lines 1 and 3.
+By metro: The closest metro station is Monastiraki (Green Line and Blue Line).
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Monastiraki”.
 Note that the Library of Hadrian is located within a 3-minute walking distance from the bus stop.
 Check the routes and the official timetables on OASA Telematics.